Multifamily technology refers to the software platforms and digital tools used to manage, operate, and scale properties across the United States.

 However, software alone is not enough.
 Accuracy, validation, and automation increasingly define success.

-SurfaceAI complements multifamily software ecosystems by ensuring that the data driving operations, reporting, and decisions is trustworthy, helping operators scale with confidence.
+SurfaceAI complements software ecosystems by ensuring that the data driving operations, reporting, and decisions is trustworthy, helping operators scale with confidence.